-The DJ.Studio to Serato integration allows you to manage your playlists, import tracks, and switch between software in one space, increasing efficiency, saving time and effort and streamlining your workflow.
+The DJ.Studio to Serato integration allows you to manage your playlists, import tracks, and switch between software in one space, increasing efficiency, saving time and effort, and streamlining your workflow.

-search your Serato library from within DJ.Studio to find the right tracks for your DJ mix via your Serato crates.
+With the DJ.Studio app, you can search your Serato library from within DJ.Studio to find the right tracks for your DJ mix via your Serato crates.

 The integration of the DJ.Studio desktop app with Serato simplifies your workflow and enables you to merge your preferred DJ software to achieve the best results.